Weddings

 Curation and Editing

 Every image will be personally sorted, selected and edited by myself with a professional eye to curate your gallery, striking the balance of thorough coverage, variation, and telling the story.
+While I think AI is a fantastic tool to speed up processes (removing exit signs and trashcans from a background has never been easier), but it doesn’t replace a human’s touch and judgement.
 My editing style consistently perfects images for lighting, and compositional crop, and caters my color grading to the unique feel of each couple and event, rather than uniformly applying a signature preset to every wedding.
 A sunny day will feel bright and sunny, a color scheme along any spectrum will be complimented.
 A couple that appreciates moody, whimsical, or film vibes will see those qualities integrated into their outcome.
 From the full gallery of color images, I select an album of “Highlights” for which I also create a black and white version of each one.

 Image Rights

 Delivered photo quantities are most directly a reflection of the length of coverage, but other factors do impact this number; from the stamina of your guests on the dance floor, the nature of your decor, to the amount of lighting available during an evening reception.
-I take all of the opportunities I can, even if it means dramatically over delivering.
-Whatever the case I determine my package estimates on what the minimum I believe I can achieve even under challenging conditions.
+I take all of the opportunities I can to snap a photo, and I’ll include however many of those I feel are worth having, even if it means dramatically over delivering.
+I’ve determined my minimum delivery guarantees based on what I know I can achieve even under challenging conditions, and it’s all up from there.

-I want you to get to ride the high of your big day as soon as possible, so I provide sneak peeks within 72 hours of your I Do’s.
+I want you to get to ride the high of your big day as soon as possible, so I provide a very thorough album sneak peeks within 72 hours of your I Do’s.
 Even during peak months I aim to deliver even the largest galleries within 12 weeks of the wedding, and sooner when my editing queue permits.

 Travel